Lab Director

 Contact: qstorey@uvic.ca

-Ellie is a BSc.
-Psychology student in the social psychology stream completing her Honours project under Dr. Erica Woodin and co-supervised by Sean Morgan.
-Ellie’s research is focused on identifying specific conditions which foster greater attachment security in individuals over time.
-Past research includes studying the relationship between discrimination and shame on behavioural outcomes under doctoral candidate Fanie Collardeau.
-She is the recipient of the Jamie Cassels Undergraduate Research Award.
-Ellie plans to continue her studies into graduate school with hopes of pursuing a career in psychological research.
+Aria is a BA Psychology student in the mental health and wellbeing stream completing her Honours project under Dr. Erica Woodin and co-supervised by Lorna Breen.
+Aria’s research explores post-dissolution friendships in the sapphic community, interested in experiences in these friendships and the social norms surrounding them.
+She is a recipient of the Jamie Cassels Undergraduate Research Award.
+Aria plans to continue her studies in graduate school with the hopes of pursuing clinical psychology.

 Lab Coordinator